leiz86/oldwebsite/_drafts/2017-12-21-concentration_draft.markdown

 \end{equation}
 $$

 In the following, we only focus on the concentration proof for the generator.
-The authors also construct the encoder ensemble in an interesting way that is and well-worth reading!
+The authors also construct the encoder ensemble in an interesting way that is and well-worth taking a look.

 ## Concentration of Good Generators